Lumi-supercomputer/LUMI-training-materials/docs/2day-20251020/103-Access.md

     </figure>

     The "Login node shell" does just what you expect from it": It opens a tab in the browser with a shell on one of the login nodes.
-Open OnDemand uses its own set of login nodes, as you can see from the name of the node, but these nodes are otherwise identical to the login nodes that you access via an ssh client on your laptop, and the same policies apply.
+Open OnDemand uses its own login node (currently only one), as you can see from the name of the node, but these nodes are otherwise identical to the login nodes that you access via an ssh client on your laptop, and the same policies apply.
 They should not be used for running applications and only be used for small work or not too heavy compilations.